Mental Health App and Journaling App for College Students

 Project Context

 During Fall semester of my Sophomore year I took an Intermediate Interaction Design class.
 This class spent the semester focusing on making an app within the program Figma, making sure that it was something that was iterated upon based on real user feedback.
+We learned various concepts about UX/UI design and research and went through the entire process individually to have a final workable Figma prototype.

 Problem